zoolab-org/blueman.artifact/README.md

 - MIXED_PROB: Mixed strategy mode

 ## Start Fuzzing
-To start fuzzing, you need to choose an action and a mutator from the list. **Each new fuzz test should use a separate directory to store the results**.
+To start fuzzing, you need to choose an action and a mutator from the list.
+> [!IMPORTANT] Each new fuzz test should use a separate directory to store the results.

 For instance, if you want to test sm_pairing_peripheral with the AFL mutator, you can run the following commands:
 ```bash